bgoonz/docs-collection/github/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-for-your-schoolwork/why-wasnt-my-application-for-a-student-developer-pack-approved.md

 ---
 title: Why wasn't my application for a student developer pack approved?
-intro: 'Review common reasons that applications for the {% data variables.product.prodname_student_pack %} are not approved and learn tips for reapplying successfully.'
+intro: "Review common reasons that applications for the {% data variables.product.prodname_student_pack %} are not approved and learn tips for reapplying successfully."
 redirect_from:
   - /education/teach-and-learn-with-github-education/why-wasnt-my-application-for-a-student-developer-pack-approved
   - /github/teaching-and-learning-with-github-education/why-wasnt-my-application-for-a-student-developer-pack-approved